adarshaacharya/portfolio-v2/content/posts/07-role-based-authorization-react-router-v6/index.md

 ### Before v6

 Before react router v6 the common way to build the `PrivateRoute` component by utilizing the [render-props](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Route.md#render-func) pattern.
-If you are building apps with react this might be the standard way of creating PrivateRoute/ AuthRoute pattern :
+If you are building apps with react this might be the standard way of creating PrivateRoute pattern :

 ```tsx
 // PrivateRoute.tsx